mikessh/vdjtools-doc/sphinx/operate.rst

 comparison criteria (e.g. identical CDR3nt and V segment), their samples of origin and corresponding abundances.

-.. warning:: This is the most memory-demanding routine, especially for a large number of samples.
+.. attention:: This is the most memory-demanding routine, especially for a large number of samples.

 Command line usage
 ~~~~~~~~~~~~~~~~~~